ember-learn/ember-blog/content/the-ember-times-issue-60.md

 ## [Taking Web Fonts to the Next Level 🔠](https://github.com/vitch/ember-cli-webfont)

 Do you like web fonts?
-Of course you do!
 Then it’s a good thing that `ember-cli-webfonts` released version 1.0 🎉

 Now you can use the `webfonts-generator` to **generate web fonts** as part of your ember build process.
 By default the addon expects to find SVG files in `app/webfont-svg` but all of this can be customised alongside with class prefixes, base selectors, font names and much more.